Sub-second VM restore

 VoidBox supports sub-second VM restore via snapshot/restore.
-Snapshots capture the full VM state (vCPU registers, memory, devices) and restore via COW mmap — the guest resumes execution without re-booting the kernel or re-running initialization.
+On Linux/KVM the runtime captures vCPU registers, memory, and devices directly, then restores via COW mmap.
+On macOS/VZ it wraps Apple’s native save/restore APIs.
+Either way, the guest resumes execution without re-booting the kernel or re-running initialization.

 All snapshot features are explicit opt-in only.
 If you never set a snapshot field, the system behaves exactly as before — cold boot, zero snapshot code runs.